exercism/python/concepts/functions/about.md

 Parameters are values that are passed to the function when it is called.
 They are known as `arguments`.

-Let's define a function `add`:
+Let's define a function `add` which adds two numbers together:
 ```python
 def add(x, y):
     print(x + y)
 ```

 When the function is called, the parameters are passed to the function.
-We need to pass values for both the parameters, otherwise [`TypeError`][type-error] will be raised.
+We need to pass values for both the parameters, otherwise a [`TypeError`][type-error] will be raised.
 ```python
 >>> add(2, 3)
 5